A robust approach to sigma point Kalman filtering: Adversarial data generation

-In order to assess the performance of the prediction resilient filter in the least favorable scenario, we need to develop a simulator for generating random samples from the least favorable density (\ref{tilde_p0ZN}).
-In the linear setup, it was shown that the least favorable model admits a state space realization over a finite time interval, \cite[Section 5]{ROBUST_STATE_SPACE_LEVY_NIKOUKHAH_2013}, \cite{zorzi2018robust}.
+In order to assess the performance of the robust sigma point filter in the least favorable scenario, we need to develop a simulator for generating random samples from the least favorable density (\ref{tilde_p0ZN}), i.e adversarial data.
+In the linear setup, it was shown that the least favorable model admits a state space representation over a finite time interval, \cite[Theorem 4]{URKF}.
 Such result, however, cannot be exploited in this nonlinear setting.
 Indeed, a fundamental aspect in the linear setup is that the least favorable density is Gaussian, but the least favorable density in (\ref{tilde_p0ZN}) is not Gaussian in general.
 Thus, it is not straightforward to draw samples from (\ref{tilde_p0ZN}).
 Markov chain Monte Carlo (MCMC) algorithms are effective techniques for approximately sampling from complex probability densities in high-dimensional spaces.
 Thus, we use the Metropolis-Hastings (MH) algorithm \cite{hill2019stationarity} in order to tackle the problem.
 Our target density is $\tilde p^0(Z_N)$, defined in (\ref{tilde_p0ZN}).
-Suppose it is easy to generate a random sample from a proposal probability density $ \bar q( Z_N | Y_N^k)$ where $Y_N^k$ is the subvector of $Z_N^k$ containing only the observations.
-We consider the MH scheme outlined in Algorithm \ref{ALGOMH} which provides samples of $Z_N$, following the target $\tilde p^0$ generated by the proposal $ \bar q$. \begin{remark} It is worth noting that both the target and proposal densities are formed as products of multiple probability density functions, each of which includes the density of $x_0$.
-Since we know how to draw samples from $x_0$ (recall that $x_0$ is Gaussian distributed), we can consider in place of the target density.
-Indeed, the latter is only used to compute the acceptance ratio: where $ q(Z_N^k| Y_N):=\bar q(Z_N^k| Y_N)/p_0(x_0)$.
-Henceforth, with some abuse of terminology, we will refer to (\ref{t_q}) as the target density. \end{remark} Next, we introduce the proposal density $\bar q( Z_N | Y_N^k )$, as well as how to evaluate $\pi (Z_N)$ and $q( Z_N | Y_N^k)$.
+Suppose it is easy to generate a random sample from a proposal probability density $ \bar q( Z_N | Y_N^k)$ where $Z_N^k=\{Y_N^k,X_{N+1}^k\}$, $Y_N^k$ and $X_{N+1}^k$ are the subvectors of $Z_N^k$ containing the observation and state components, respectively.
+We consider the MH scheme outlined in Algorithm \ref{ALGOMH} which provides samples of $Z_N$, following the target $\tilde p^0$ generated by the proposal $ \bar q$. \begin{rem} It is worth noting that both the target and proposal densities are formed as products of multiple probability density functions, each of which includes the density of $x_0$ and the state transition density $p_t(x_{t+1}|x_t)$.
+Since we know how to draw samples from $x_0$, and $x_{t+1}$ given $x_t$ (both are Gaussian distributed), we can consider in place of the target density.
+Indeed, the latter can be used to compute the acceptance ratio: where Henceforth, with some abuse of terminology, we will refer to (\ref{t_q}) as the target density. \end{rem} Next, we introduce the proposal density $\bar q( Z_N | Y_N^k )$, as well as how to evaluate $\pi (Z_N)$ and $q( Z_N | Y_N^k)$.
+In what follows, we assume that $f:\, \Rs^{n}\rightarrow \Rs^n$ and $h:\, \Rs^{n}\rightarrow \Rs^m$ are continuous functions.